discoverygarden/islandora_collection_search/README.md

       4. After making these changes, fedora will need to be restarted, and re-indexed.
   3. Set up the 'Islandora Collection Search' block.
 It can replace the standard 'Islandora simple search' block.

+## Configuration

+### Configuring the Module

+The configuration page for the module can be found at `yoursite.com/admin/islandora/tools/collection_search`.
+The options in the 'Collections' section of that page provide ways to configure the UI, such as having a drop-down menu of certain collections that can be searched from anywhere on your site where the 'Collection Search' block is enabled.
+You shouldn't need to change the 'Ancestor field' or 'GSearch Config'.

+### Configuring the Block

+The configuration page for the 'Islandora Collection Search' block can be found at `yoursite.com/admin/structure/block/manage/islandora_collection_search/islandora_collection_search/configure`.
+The main configuration you might want to do is to define which pages display the block for which Roles and/or Users.
+That can be managed in the 'Visibility settings' section of this block's configuration page.

+## Usage

+This module provides a block that works like any other solr search block, but it can narrow the search to objects within a given collection.
+However, it also has the option to search all collections, which would result in functionality identical to the 'Simple Search' block.

+If all the [Installation](#installation) and [Configuration](#configuration) steps have been followed accurately, it should be very easy to use your new search block.

 ## Troubleshooting/Issues

 Having problems or solved a problem?
 Contact [discoverygarden](http://support.discoverygarden.ca).